Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 Some bruising is possible following a thigh lift.
 Wearing your compression garment will keep this bruising to a minimum and help it go away faster.
 Your legs may be sore after walking or climbing stairs, but this is completely normal.
 Use an over-the-counter medication if you notice extreme discomfort.

 Large, heavy thighs are no longer something you just have to put up with.
-Contact Main Line Plastic Surgery today by calling 484-222-0010 to schedule a thigh lift consultation.
+Contact Main Line Plastic Surgery today by Texting or Calling to schedule a thigh lift consultation.

 * Results will vary by person and are based upon the patient, the procedure, and the aftercare program.